Semester Ticket for International students in Germany

 What Is the Semester Ticket in 2026?

 The semester ticket was traditionally a transport pass bundled into your university's semester contribution (Semesterbeitrag), giving students unlimited local and regional public transport for the semester.
-Since 2023, the nationwide Deutschland-Ticket (EUR 58/month) has fundamentally changed this system.
+Since 2023, the nationwide Deutschland-Ticket has fundamentally changed this system, and from 1 January 2026 the price rose from EUR 58 to EUR 63 per month.

 Check your university's Studierendenwerk website for the exact model.
 The arrangement varies by state and institution.